-NetLogo is a general-purpose (domain independent) modeling language that facilitates the modeling of complex systems.
-It works by providing the modeler with a framework to represent the basic elements - the smallest constituents - of a system, and then provides a way to simulate the interactions between these elements.
-With NetLogo, students write rules for hundreds or thousands of these basic elements specifying how they should behave and interact with one another.
-These individual elements are referred to as "turtles."
-(NetLogo owes the "turtle" object to the Logo computer language7).
-Turtles are situated on a two dimensional grid on which they can move around.
+NetLogo is a general-purpose (domain-independent) modeling language and integrated environment.
+It works by providing the modeler with a framework to represent the basic elements-the smallest constituents-of a system and then provides a way to simulate the interactions between these elements.
+With NetLogo, students write rules for hundreds or thousands of these basic elements, specifying how they should behave and interact with one another.
+These individual elements are referred to as turtles.
+(NetLogo owes the turtle object to the Logo computer language.7) Turtles are situated on a two-dimensional grid on which they can move around.
 Each cell on the grid is called a "patch," and patches may also execute instructions and interact with turtles and other patches.
-Some typical commands for a turtle are: move in a given direction, change color, set a variable according to some value, "hatch" new turtles, or look at the properties (variables) of other turtles.
+Some typical commands for a turtle move in a given direction, change color, set a variable according to some value, "hatch" new turtles, or look at the properties (variables) of other turtles.
 Turtles can also generate random values, so that they can, for example, execute a sequence of commands with a fixed probability.
 Patches can execute similar commands, though they cannot change location.
 The wide range of commands executable by turtles and patches makes it possible to use them to represent many different systems.
-For example, turtles can be made to represent molecules, cells, or individual organisms, while patches can represent the medium (whatever it may be) in which they interact.
+For example, turtles can be made to represent molecules, cells, or individual organisms, whereas patches can represent the medium (whatever it may be) in which they interact.8